microbecode/portfolio/README.md

 ## General

 I'm a Zero Knowledge and Ethereum Virtual Machine developer / consultant.
-I research, consult, and implement Ethereum and ZK projects- I have been doing EVM based development since early 2018 and ZK development from 2021.
+I research, consult, and implement Ethereum and ZK projects.
+I have been doing EVM based development since early 2018 and ZK development from 2021.

-Top 10 [contributor[(https://ethereum.stackexchange.com/users/31933/lauri-peltonen)] on Ethereum StackExchange and active in other forums.
+Top 10 [contributor](https://ethereum.stackexchange.com/users/31933/lauri-peltonen) on Ethereum StackExchange and active in various other forums.

 ### Codes

-Some of the codes are available in my personal GitHub (https://github.com/microbecode), some codes in client repositories and some is private.
+Some of the codes are available in my personal [GitHub](https://github.com/microbecode), some codes in client repositories and some is private.

 ## ZK history